luoyily/MoeTTS/README_en.md

 1. If the model does not have a configuration file, you can place it in any directory, if the model has a configuration file, rename it to `config.json` and place it in the same directory as the model.

-2. Since version 1.2.0, the text module and cleaners from the original project have been deprecated.
+2. (Notes on TTS model) Since version 1.2.0, the text module and cleaners from the original project have been deprecated.
 So, you need to write the symbols used by your model to the moetts configuration file.
 (If you don't know how to do this step, you can refer to the pre-trained models given)

    Example (moetts.json):